jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 created shortly.

 Next, the action gets arranged in the list of actions.
-In this case, it makes sense to see it in the list right after “Move”:
+In this case, it makes sense to see it in the list right after “Move” so a new `action` element gets added accordingly:

     <menu>
         <group>